fadheladlansyah/-Coursera-Applied-Text-Mining-in-Python/README.md

 Assignment 2 :

 <ul>
-  <li (i)> Exploring Moby Dick novel with Natural Language Toolkit (NLTK): tokens, words, punctuations, sentence, part of speech, etc.</li>
+  <li> Exploring Moby Dick novel with Natural Language Toolkit (NLTK): tokens, words, punctuations, sentence, part of speech, etc.</li>
-  <li (ii)> Spelling Recommender using various distance metrics based on corpus words library.</li>
+  <li> Spelling Recommender using various distance metrics based on corpus words library.</li>
 </ul>

 Assignment 3 :

+Exploring text message data with sklearn vectrorizer.
+Build model to determine whether it is a spam or not with naive bayes, svc, and logistic.

+(Ongoing)

+Assignment 4 :

 (Ongoing)